It’s Bad Credit Education Month at OppU. Click Here to Learn More!

 Remember: Your situation is unique to you

 As always, everyone is different.
-The temptation to put a big tax bill on the credit card may be high at times, but you need to analyze each situation with a full awareness of possible benefits and consequences.
+The temptation to put a big tax bill on the credit card may be strong at times, but you need to analyze each situation with full awareness of possible benefits and consequences.

 Bret Scholl has been in the practice of public accounting since 1981.
 Bret has worked with thousands of businesses and professionals to combine his high level of tax, finance, and business expertise with a client-centered approach.
 Together, Bret and his clients build lasting partnerships to create, grow, and sustain successful businesses and their owners’ personal finances.